This article covers

 There are different professionals that may or may not be involved throughout the treatment process of anorexia nervosa in young people.
 These might include psychotherapists and doctors/psychiatrist, dieticians, mental health nurses, support workers and social workers.
 These terms might be confusing, but the main difference is in the training that each of these professionals have received.

-Doctors: These are professionals that are trained in medicine.
+These are professionals that are trained in medicine.
 This will likely be the family GP, who might find it necessary to prescribe certain medications that might help the young person to cope with physical conditions due to the eating disorder.

-Psychiatrist: These are professionals that are also trained in medicine.
-However, they also specialized in the field of psychiatry.
+These are professionals that are also trained in medicine.
+However, they also specialised in the field of psychiatry.
 So they are able to provide consultation and medication for a wide range of mental disorders.
 They might provide medication to help the young person to cope with other mental health issues such as depression and anxiety, as they recover from anorexia nervosa.

-Mental health nurses: Nurses trained in mental health might also be involved with the young person.
+Nurses trained in mental health might also be involved with the young person.
 If the young person is admitted to a hospital, a mental health nurse will care for their physical needs and monitor their psychological health.
 They might also administer medications prescribed by the psychiatrist.

-Support workers: Workers trained in helping vulnerable people to live better lives might also be involved with the young person.
+Workers trained in helping vulnerable people to live better lives might also be involved with the young person.
 This might be within a community setting or a crisis situation.
 Their role is to provide emotional and practical support (e.g. helping parents to cope, helping with paperwork, making child-care arrangements).

-Social workers: Workers trained in protecting vulnerable individuals might also be involved with the young person.
+Workers trained in protecting vulnerable individuals might also be involved with the young person.
 This might also be within a community or a crisis situation.
 Social workers will problem-solve and organise the right support for the young person to ensure their protection.

 The journey of recovery from anorexia nervosa